-For example, if the Silk Central server name is sctm-server, and the port for Silk Central is 13450, type http://sctm-server:13450. - 3.
-Type a valid user name and password into the corresponding fields. - 4.
-Click Verify to verify if Silk Test can access the Silk Central server with the specified user. - 5.
+- 4. Type a valid user name and password into the corresponding fields. - 5.
+Click Verify to verify if Silk Test can access the Silk Central server with the specified user. - 6.
 Click OK.

 Uploading a Keyword Library to Silk Central